curious-attempt-bunny/zendo-second-edition-rules-walkthrough/README.md

 <img src="6.jpg" width="500">

 All "students" secretly pick a white marker (meets the rule) or black marker (fails the rule).
-Once everyone is ready, the master reveals the correct marker, and all "students" that guessed correctly get a green guessing cube (both "students" were correct):
+Once everyone is ready, the master reveals the correct marker, and all "students" that guessed correctly get a green guessing cube.
+In this example game both "students" were correct and got guessing cubes:

 <img src="7.jpg" width="500">